 About

-We are a non-profit snowmobile club that was created in 1967, and are a continually growing organization.
-Our Club membership in 2022-23 was 105 family memberships, representing more than 210 members.
-We are active year-round in many different activities, but November through April are our most active months with a monthly general club meeting.
+The Klamath Basin Snowdrifters is a non-profit snowmobile club (501c7) that was founded in 1967 and incorporated in 1970.
+Our Club membership in 2024-25 was 125 family memberships, representing more than 250 members.
+We are active year-round in many different activities, but November through April are our most active months with a monthly general club meeting and monthly scheduled club rides.

-Some of our activities include club barbecues, several club rides, a Christmas party, club play days, and the Annual Steak Feed.
-We also have play days to raise money for our chosen charity, Klamath Hospice.
+Some of our activities include the annual Christmas party, chili feed, Club rides, wood cutting parties to stock the snow shelters, work parties to do trail maintenance, the Annual Steak Feed, and the Annual Banquet/Awards ceremony.
 Club rides are a great way to meet new people and to explore new areas to ride!
 Club rides always cater to the least experienced rider that attends, so you will never feel left behind, regardless of your experience level.

 Safety and fun are top priorities of the club.
 We have a wide range of rider skill levels, so you can always find a group you feel comfortable riding with.
 We work to educate our members regarding changes in laws, trail conditions, and weather conditions through our website, club meetings, and our monthly newsletter, “The Drifter”.
 The club schedules FREE training for beginning riders from age 10 to 16 to assist them in obtaining their ODOT Snowmobile Trail permit.
 We also schedule avalanche awareness training to learn of the dangers of avalanches and how to avoid riding in areas that may slide.

 All of our club members are also members of the Oregon State Snowmobile Association (OSSA).
 OSSA is in contract with the State of Oregon to maintain and groom the snowmobile trails throughout the state.
-The money that is provided to OSSA pays for our snow cats, a 2023 Pisten Bully and a 2015 Pisten Bully, as well as fuel and maintenance on the machines.
+The money that is provided to OSSA pays for our two snow cats, as well as fuel and maintenance on the machines.
 OSSA is also our voice in State and Federal government, fighting to keep our snowmobile trails and rights as snowmobilers from being taken away from us.

 So please become a member to help support this wonderful sport, and keep it alive and preserved for future generations to enjoy.